 First of all, you need security software running on your system.
 It is a dense defense line that can easily deal with any known malware and indirectly save you from malicious code attacks.

 Loaris Trojan Remover, for example, protects your browsing in real-time, blocking dangerous websites before you access them.
 You can still do it, but you will have to ignore the warning consciously.
 Loaris will also immediately remove any malware the harm-bearing scripts may command to download.
-However, your vigilance is the most necessary element of your overall protection against malicious code attacks.
+However, your vigilance is the most necessary element of your overall protection against attacks.

 Although anti-malware software is a must-have for endpoint protection, even in the context of script-based attacks, the fileless nature of malicious code makes file-oriented security programs helpless against it.
 Here are some hints that can make your system impenetrable.